osrg/libsai/README.md

 # Libsai
 Libsai is a small SAI implementation for testing SAI applications.

-While SAI provides general APIs for switch applications and vendors can have their own SDKs running with SAI and their switches, there is no way to
+The goal of the project is to help both hardware vendors and SAI application developers by
- - Easily test SAI applications
+ - Becoming a reference SAI implementation
- - Without using real SAI-capable switches
+ - Providing an easy way to test SAI application on top of it

-Our goal is to mitigate these issues by providing open sourced SAI implementation that leverage software switches.
+The codes include not only some glue codes but also actual data-plane codes using a software switch, thus you can try playing with it on a single PC!

 ## How to build
 Please refer to [doc/Building.md](doc/Building.md)

 ## How to run
-Before staring, make sure you finished everything in the "How to build" section.
+Before starting, make sure you finished everything in the "How to build" section.

 1. Run the switch VM